-Last October, I attended the TBEX conference for international travel bloggers.
+In October 2014, I attended the TBEX conference for international travel bloggers in Athens, Greece.
 One of the breakout sessions offered was a two day travel writing seminar taught by David Farley, a well-respected travel writer.
 Taking this class was a challenging but invaluable experience.

 The following is my first travel essay/memoir.
 Both the class and Farley, the way he wanted to be addressed, were complimentary with few suggestions.
 Let me know what you think; all comments and criticisms are valued!!